The Important Difference Between Meal Plans and Meal Planning

 But in actual fact, they’re chalk and cheese.
-Cheese being a magical thing than I love and chalk being, well, chalk.
+Cheese being a magical thing that I love and chalk being, well, chalk.

-On the other hand, meal planning is an extremely valuable tool that can actually help you save money, eat healthier and improve your relationship with food.
+🏆 On the flipside, meal planning is an extremely valuable tool for your weekly routine, that can actually help you save money, eat healthier and improve your relationship with food.
 Consider it as a loose map of what you will eat throughout the week.

 Read on to learn the important difference between meal plans and meal planning, plus how you can incorporate the latter into your weekly routine.